What is Estate Planning?

 - Get organized.
 A comprehensive estate plan is usually designed to avoid the court-supervised probate process after death.
 Even a simple probate might trigger unnecessary legal fees, invite disgruntled heirs to contest the Will, and possibly delay the distribution of your estate.
 An estate plan should also include a mechanism to avoid the need for a court-appointed conservator or guardian in the event of your extended incapacity.

-- Promote self control.
+- Promote self-control.
 Even financially savvy heirs can have trouble handling a sudden windfall, so imagine the damage that can be done by inexperienced, immature, or emotionally unstable beneficiaries.
 In your estate plan, you can direct when, how and for what purpose your assets should be distributed.
 Instead of outright distribution, you might prefer to leave inheritance in a manner that you know will help your beneficiaries rather than hurt them.

 About the Author

-Thomas J. Bouman provides legal counsel in the areas of estate planning, estate settlement, and asset protection.
+Thomas J. Bouman focuses his practice on estate planning and inheritance protection.
 He brings a highly systematic approach to the practice of law, which is critically important when wading through the complex, and often bizarre, legal requirements associated with estate and trust law.
-Mr. Bouman is author of the Arizona Estate Administration Answer Book and a prominent member of Wealth Counsel, LLC, the nation’s premiere organization of estate planning attorneys.
+Mr. Bouman is the author of the Arizona Estate Administration Answer Book and a prominent member of WealthCounsel, the nation’s premiere organization of estate planning attorneys.